Egggggg/lOSAngeles/journal.md

 ## Day 5

 Implemented paging and a bump allocator for the heap, planning to change it later after I learn more about allocators

+## Day 6

+Floundered around in the direction of userspace

+## Day 7

+Created fire (the ability to enter userspace)